 Community Benefits

-2025 Derrinlough Wind Farm Educational Scholarship Scheme is now OPEN for applications.
+2025 Derrinlough Wind Farm Community Beneift Fund is now OPEN for applications.

-Each Scholarship application will be evaluated in accordance with the eligibility criteria outlined in the Scholarship Guidelines and Terms and Conditions.
+Each application will be evaluated in accordance with the eligibility criteria outlined in the Fund Guidelines.

-• To view the full Scholarship Guidelines, please click here
+• To view the Fund Guidelines, please click here

-• To view the Scholarship FAQ's, please click here.
+• To view Frequently Asked Questions (FAQ), please click here.

-The Derrinlough Wind Farm Educational Scholarship Scheme will be funded directly from the renewable energy generated at Derrinlough Wind Farm through its Community Benefit Fund.
+The 2025 Derrinlough Wind Farm Community Benefit Fund will be funded directly from the renewable energy generated at Derrinlough Wind Farm.

 To apply click here.

-Expression of Interest for Derrinlough Wind Farm DAC Community Benefit Fund Committee Now Closed
+Derrinlough Wind Farm DAC Community Benefit Fund Committee Now Appointed

-All expressions of interest received will be reviewed and considered against, at a minimum, the following over-arching principles with respect to the establishment of the Fund Committee:
+All expressions of interest received were reviewed and considered against, at a minimum, the following over-arching principles with respect to the establishment of the Fund Committee:

 1. The Fund Committee should aim to achieve geographic balance of representation from communities within the expected “Area of Benefit” for the Fund (10km) and every effort will be made to ensure those communities closest are represented in the first instance.